JB-26/video-game-api-nextjs/README.md

 - MongoDB
 - Mongoose

+# Note
+**Warning: Do not enter any personal information!**

+This is a public API.
+Please use this API responsibly.

+Do not use this API for any illegal or unethical purposes.

+This is designed to demonstrate my skills and is an ongoing project.

 # MongoDB
 This is being used to store and retrieve data for the API, and it being hosted on MongoDB Atlas.